 The scheme does not include stationery requirements or equipment such as calculators, nor consumable textbooks, i.e. workbooks that students write in and cannot be reused.

-The College Newsletter is published fortnightly in an electronic form and emailed to everyone who has subscribed.
+The College Newsletter is published fortnightly in an electronic form and emailed to families and older students.

 Children have access to the community dental service and a mobile unit visits the College or a nearby school each year.
 Parents are invited to have their children included in this scheme at no cost.
 For those who do take part, free dental care (excluding specialist work) is provided at the service.
 Times for the availability of the Dental Van will be advertised in advance of the visit, and written notification is sent home.
 The dental Service operates on site at the College for several months each year as advertised.